asyncbtd/telelong-lib/README.md

 > [!CAUTION]
 >
-> Teleight is still in early development!
+> Telelong-lib is still in early development!
 > If you find any problems, feel free to create an issue on GitHub.